kaalaryani/HR-Data-Dashboard/README.md

 # HR Data Dashboard

 📊 This is my first dashboard created in Excel as part of my data analysis learning journey.
-It shows employee distribution by department and promotion statistics.
+It shows employee distribution by department.

 **Tools used:** Excel (Pivot Tables, Charts, Data Cleaning)